But mark this: There will be terrible times in the last days: 2 Timothy 3:1.

 Upon her forehead she wears a name of blasphemy: Mystery, Babylon the Great, the Mother of Harlots and Abominations of the Earth, indicating her allegiance and submission to the beast who carries her: Babylon the Great.
 Her harlots - Greek: πορνων - commercially corrupt ones, are as corrupt as she is, distributing merchandise throughout the earth which requires a mark to buy and sell.
 Her harlotries, found in chapter 18 are described as her sorceries verse 23, and the souls of men (human lives) verse 13 that are taken into the city as slaves or, sacrifice (17:6; 18:24).

-Sorcery is defined by the Greek as her pharmakeia, drugs used in connection with ritual sacrifice, the worship of idols, witchcraft, spell binding and enchantments which are distributed to the the world by the merchants of the sea and the merchants of the earth.
+Sorcery is defined by the Greek as pharmakeia, drugs used in connection with ritual sacrifice, the worship of idols, witchcraft, spell binding and enchantments which are distributed to the the world by the merchants of the sea and the merchants of the earth.
 The world becomes intoxicated, reeling in madness and man has become primal; worshiping devils and demons and idols of gold and silver, brass and stone, committing murders and stealing human lives.
 Rev 9:20,21

-The rest of mankind, who were not killed by these plagues, did not repent of the works of their hands, so as not to worship demons, and the idols of gold and of silver and of brass and of stone and of wood, which can neither see nor hear nor walk; and they did not repent of their murders nor of their sorceries nor of their immorality nor of their thefts
+The rest of mankind, who were not killed by these plagues, did not repent of the works of their hands, so as not to worship demons, and the idols of gold and of silver and of brass and of stone and of wood, which can neither see nor hear nor walk; and they did not repent of their murders nor of their sorceries nor of their immorality nor of their thefts.

 John has already revealed much about the woman in verses 1-6 and 9.
-He doesn't tell John much more about the woman until verse 15, which describes her vast international reach and, verse 18, which details her kingship over the kings of the earth.
+The angel doesn't tell John much more about the woman until verse 15, which describes her vast international reach and, verse 18, which details her kingship over the kings of the earth.
 He also tells John about a conspiracy organized by the ten kings and the plot to destroy her: 17:16,17.

 John records these events as they were shown to him while in the spirit.
 He documents a futuristic city with an ancient name of mystery written upon her forehead: Babylon the Great, a city full of impurity, carnal worldly delights, ritual sacrifice and wickedness.
 This city is intimately connected to a scarlet beast kingdom; who has seven heads and, ten horns.